ThinkParQ/beegfs-csi-driver/docs/usage.md

 Follow standard Kubernetes practices to deploy a Pod that consumes the newly created Kubernetes Persistent Volume Claim.

+## Best Practices
+* While multiple Kubernetes clusters can use the same BeeGFS file system, it is not recommended to have more than one cluster use the same `volDirBasePath` within the same file system.

+## Notes for BeeGFS Administrators

+### Memory Consumption with RDMA
+For performance (and other) reasons each persistent volume used on a given Kubernetes node has a separate mount point.
+When using remote direct memory access (RDMA) this will increase the amount of memory used for RDMA queue pairs between BeeGFS clients (K8s nodes) and BeeGFS servers.
+As of BeeGFS 7.2 this is around 12-13MB per mount for each client connection to a BeeGFS storage/metadata service.

+Since clients only open connections when needed this is unlikely to be an issue, but in some large environments may result in unexpected memory utilization.
+This is much more likely to be an issue on BeeGFS storage and metadata servers than the Kubernetes nodes themselves (since multiple clients connect to each server).
+Administrators are advised to spec out BeeGFS servers accordingly.

 ## Limitations and Known Issues

+### General

+* Each BeeGFS instance used with the driver must have a unique BeeGFS management IP address.

 ### 0777 mode BeeGFS directories created during provisioning